skyfielders/python-skyfield/skyfield/documentation/earth-satellites.rst

     [-3918.87650458 -1887.64838745  5209.08801512]

-.. would love to be able to do this someday - see the SPICE source file nearpt.f

-   But instead of printing the position as a GCRS vector like this, you will probably want to answer the question “where is the satellite at time *t*?” with geographic coordinates instead:

-   lat, lon, altitude = geocentric.geographic_latlon()
-   print(lat)
-   print(lon)
-   print(altitude)

-   But most observers are less interested in the satellite’s position relative to the Earth’s center and instead want to know ...

-Another approach is to ask which point on the Earth’s globe is directly beneath the satellite.
+Another approach is to ask which point on the Earth’s globe is directly beneath the satellite, using the :meth:`~skyfield.toposlib.Geoid.subpoint()` method of a standard geoid.
-You can access this through the :meth:`~skyfield.positionlib.Geocentric.subpoint()` method of the geocentric position computed above.

 .. testcode::

-    subpoint = geocentric.subpoint()
+    subpoint = wgs84.subpoint(geocentric)
     print('Latitude:', subpoint.latitude)
     print('Longitude:', subpoint.longitude)
     print('Elevation (m):', int(subpoint.elevation.m))